flintdata/flint/README.md

 ## Use case

-Use Flint if you need: low-latency writes of a single-writer database, high-availability, and read replication.
+Use Flint if you need: low-latency writes of a single-writer SQL database, high-availability, and read replication.

 Use something like Cassandra or ScyllaDB if you need maximum write *throughput*